HunterWang123456/Braking-Light-Detection/README.md

 ![test_batch2_pred](https://github.com/HunterWang123456/Braking-Light-Detection/assets/74261517/d4b0dcfa-8b7e-4f9c-8bc7-14f33b67acf4)
 3.3 Evaluation

-you can download the fractioned frames in the above folder and upload them to a folder called
+you can download the fractioned frames in "testing data" in my repo and upload them.
+Insert the following code to test your model with some real on-road settings!
 ``` shell
 !python detect.py --weights best.pt --img-size 800 --conf-thres 0.5 --source [path of your test images] --device 0
 ```